 You know what love is?
 It's chaotic.
 It's severed arms and skull fractures and hemorrhages that are asymptomatic until it's too late.
 It's the roof of a restaurant collapsing on Valentine's Day.
-Of course, Grey's Anatomy portrays love as a tragedy, but we already know that.1.
-Love is loving someone from afar for 15 years and not saying a word.
+Of course, Grey's Anatomy portrays love as a tragedy, but we already know that.

 In addition, however, the Valentine's Day episode of Grey's proved that the its trademark trait - waxing philosophical about love and relationships - works best on episodes like "Valentine's Day Massacre."
 And so here are additional love lessons courtesy of the episode: